huggingface/blog/introduction-to-ggml.md

 ## Example with a backend

-"Backend" in ggml refers to a device that can handle tensor operations.
+"Backend" in ggml refers to an interface that can handle tensor operations.
 Backend can be CPU, CUDA, Vulkan, etc.

-In reality, most programs using ggml will store tensors in a backend, even if the backend is CPU.
-The advantages of this approach are:
-- Developer can re-use the same code for other backend.
-For example, if the code works with CPU, then you can run it on GPU.
-- Tensors for result and intermediate operations are allocated automatically.
+The backend abstracts the execution of the computation graphs.
+Once defined, a graph can be computed with the available hardware by using the respective backend implementation.
+Note that ggml will automatically reserve memory for any intermediate tensors necessary for the computation and will optimize the memory usage based on the lifetime of these intermediate results.

 When doing a computation or inference with backend, common steps that need to be done are:
 1. Initialize `ggml_backend`